munificent/craftinginterpreters/book/optimization.md

 It's *mostly* correct for numbers too.
 Most floating-point numbers with different bit representations are distinct numeric values.
-Alas, IEEE 754 contains a little pothole to trip us up.
+Alas, IEEE 754 contains a pothole to trip us up.
 For reasons that aren't entirely clear to me, the spec mandates that NaN values are *not* equal to *themselves.* This isn't a problem for the special quiet NaNs that we are using for our own purposes.
 But it's possible to produce a "real" arithmetic NaN in Lox and if we want to correctly implement IEEE 754 numbers then the resulting value is not supposed to be equal to itself.
 More concretely:

 ```lox
 var nan = 0/0;